tektoncd/pipeline/docs/matrix.md

 > :warning: This feature is in a preview mode.
 > It is still in a very early stage of development and is not yet fully functional.
 The `Include` section in the `Matrix` field exists, but is not yet functional.

+The `Include` section in the `Matrix` will be specified with or without `Params` section adding a specific combination of input values for `Matrix Parameters` or defining explicit combinations in the `Matrix` without `Params`.

+Currently, it has validation to check that the include paramater is of type string, is in reference to a paramName or taskName, and does not exceed the max combination count.

 ### Context Variables